CHANCESTOPGAMBLINGYOUADDICT/CHANCESTOPGAMBLINGYOUADDICT/README.md

 - sign my atabook!

-- i work har don my ponys, so if you copy them i will be upet, but you may take inspo!
+- i work hard on my ponys, so if you copy them i will be upset, but you may take inspo!

 -